PMArkive/NintendoClients_wiki/NASC-Server.md

 [[Server List]] > NASC Server
 ---

-This is the account server of the 3DS.
+This is the authentication server of the 3DS.
 A single endpoint (`ac`) is used for all requests.
 Other requests are redirected to http://www.nintendo.com.

 * [General](#general)
 * [Headers](#headers)